Glauber-Exclusion dynamics : rapid mixing regime: Introduction

-where $R(\rho):=\E_{\n_\rho}[-2\y(0)c(0, \y)]$ for the $\rho$-Bernoulli measure $\n_\rho$ on $\O_N$ for $0 \le \rho \le 1$.
+where $R(\rho)$ is the reaction term defined just before the statement of Theorem \ref{Thm:mixing}.
 The following is a reason why the reaction term is obtained by the average under the Bernoulli measure: for a fixed time $T>0$ since the SSEP is speeded-up by $N^2$ whereas the spin-flip dynamics occurs slowly $O(N)$ in a unit time, in each (macroscopically small) box of size $\e N$ for $\e>0$ the distribution at time $T$ is approximately the Bernoulli measure whose parameter is the empirical average of spins in the box.
 There one should be able to replace the distribution by the Bernoulli at each fixed time $T$ --- the proof of deriving \eqref{Eq:HDL} is basically devoted to verify this heuristic rigorously.
 Let us point out that this has been verified only for a fixed time $T$, which is not enough to understand the full dynamics up to the equilibrium.
 One observes that a combination of (microscopically) slow reaction with a fast stirring creates a non-local interaction among spins even though the Glauber updates depend only on configurations in bounded ranges (e.g., nearest-neighbors).
 Because of this particular nature of the dynamics our analysis would not simply boil down to either the Glauber dynamics or the SSEP, where much sharper results have been established for the total-variation mixing time in \cite{LubetzkySly} and \cite{Lacoin2016, Lacoin2017}, respectively.
-Concerning the Glauber-Exclusion process, very little is known for the stationary distribution, which has attracted intensive studies up to recent (e.g., \cite{FLT}).
-Although it is not always necessary to have full understanding of the stationary distribution (e.g., a sharp result on the mixing time has been established for a large class of noisy voter models in \cite{CoxPeresSteif}), it had been unknown that the mixing time was actually $\Omega(\log N)$.
+Concerning the Glauber-Exclusion process, very little is known for the stationary distribution, which has attracted intensive studies recently (e.g., \cite{FLT}).
+Although it is not always necessary to have full understanding of the stationary distribution (e.g., a sharp result on the mixing time has been established for a large class of noisy voter models in \cite{CoxPeresSteif}), it had been unknown that the mixing time was actually $O(\log N)$ in the present setting.
 Given the result on the hydrodynamic limit, our result would not be valid beyond the strict convexity condition on potentials: even for the particular example by De Masi {\it et al}.\ \eqref{Eq:DMFL-c}, it is tempting to determine the exact order of total-variation mixing time in the range $1/2 \le \g<1$.

 Our proof is based on an enhancement of the above replacement which is now valid in time range up to $N^\e$ for a small enough $\e>0$ with a uniform error control.
 We call it a {\it replacement lemma} (see the precise statement in Lemma \ref{Lem:replacement}); the proof uses a classical coupling between a SSEP and independent simple random walks and it sharpens estimates in \cite{DMFL}.
 The idea has a lot of similarities to the ``$v$-function'' method in \cite[Chapter IX]{DMPbook}, however our proof is self-contained and enables us to expose an explicit constant factor in the upper bound if not optimal.
 We use this estimate under the standard monotone coupling process in order to control error terms.
 After obtaining a recursive estimate with a fine error control, we find a coalescing time of the coupling process and this leads an upper bound of the total-variation mixing time (Section \ref{Sec:main}).
 In the entire part of this paper, we focus on the one-dimensional lattice with periodic boundary condition, but this is mainly for simplicity of notations; the methods we employ are valid in the higher dimensional lattices.